dabarreto/election_analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.38.1
 ------------------------------------------

-## Results Summary
+## Election-Audit Results:

-The Python code [PyPoll.py](https://github.com/dabarreto/election_analysis/blob/main/PyPoll.py) includes the step to analyze the elections by county, and the results are:
+The Python code [PyPoll.py](https://github.com/dabarreto/election_analysis/blob/main/PyPoll.py) includes the step by step to analyze the elections by county.

+The election outcomes are in [election_analysis.tx](https://github.com/dabarreto/election_analysis/blob/main/Analysis/election_analysis.txt) and include a breakdown by county and candidate:
 ![Vote_Results](https://github.com/dabarreto/election_analysis/blob/main/Analysis/results_image.PNG)

-## Challenge Overview
+## Election-Audit Summary:

-### Challenge Summary
+The Python code [PyPoll.py](https://github.com/dabarreto/election_analysis/blob/main/PyPoll.py) can be used in other elections:
+- By keeping the same structure in the input file (Ballot ID,County,Candidate).
+- The code can be adapted to only get results by candidate if needed.